Great value holidays in Bulgaria

 Search for flights to Bulgaria on Netflights by typing in your departure city and Sofia Airport as your destination.
 Here you’ll find the lowest prices for any given day, and possibly even lower rates when choosing flexible dates.
 Filter your search by arrival times and flight duration, to airlines and the number of stops en route.
 Compare prices to find the best deals.

 Most flights from the UK to Bulgaria require one connection during the journey.
-These stop in cities such as Amsterdam, Frankfurt, London and Vienna.
-Carriers Air France, Austrian Airlines, British Airways, Bulgaria Air, KLM Royal Dutch, Lufthansa, SN Brussels Airlines and Turkish Airlines all operate Bulgaria flights.
-All direct flights are operated from London Heathrow Airport.
+These stop in cities such as Amsterdam, Frankfurt and Vienna.
+Carriers Air France, Austrian Airlines, Bulgaria Air, KLM, Lufthansa and Turkish Airlines all operate Bulgaria flights.
+But direct flights are also available from London with British Airways, Ryanair and Wizz Air.

-Sofia Airport is located just ten kilometres from the city of Sophia, one of Bulgaria’s top destinations.
+Sofia Airport is located just 10 kilometres from the city of Sophia, one of Bulgaria’s top destinations.
 Other popular flight destinations include Burgas, Varna and the ancient city of Plovdiv.